MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMeetingConfiguration.md

 ```

 ### -Instance
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013, Skype for Business Server 2015

 Allows you to pass a reference to an object to the cmdlet rather than set individual parameter values.

-**Below Content Applies To:** Skype for Business Online

-Allows you to pass a reference to an object to the cmdlet rather than set individual parameter values.
-This object must be of type Microsoft.Rtc.Management.WritableConfig.Settings.UserServices.MeetingConfiguration and can be retrieved by calling the Get-CsMeetingConfiguration cmdlet.

 ```yaml